ropensci/rcites/README.md

 An R package to access information from the [Speciesplus](https://speciesplus.net/) database via the [Species+/CITES Checklist API](https://api.speciesplus.net/documentation/v1.html).
 The package is available for download from [CRAN](https://cran.r-project.org/package=rcites) (stable version) and [Github](https://github.com/ibartomeus/rcites) (development version).

+Background information about CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, and the Speciesplus database, as well as basic information about the aim of `rcites` can be found in the [release paper](link to come).

+## Citation information

-When citing, please refer to the citation of the package as well as the release paper.
+When citing, please refer to both the [package citation](https://ibartomeus.github.io/rcites/authors.html) and the [release paper](link to come).

 ## Current Status